sagemath/trac_to_gh/Issue 9264.md

 # Issue 9264: Apply ALL relevent fixes to ECL 10.4.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9264

 Original creator: drkirkby